awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FastDDL.md

 + Applying table locks while applying concurrent DML changes
 + Slowing concurrent DML throughput

-In Amazon Aurora, you can use fast DDL to run an `ALTER TABLE` operation in place, nearly instantaneously\.
-The operation completes without requiring the table to be copied and without having a material impact on other DML statements\.
-Because the operation doesn't consume temporary storage for a table copy, it makes DDL statements practical even for large tables on small instance classes\.
+ The optimization performed by Aurora MySQL version 1 and 2 to improve the efficiency of some DDL operations is called fast DDL\.

+ In Aurora MySQL version 3, Aurora uses the MySQL 8\.0 feature called instant DDL\.
+Aurora MySQL versions 1 and 2 use a different implementation called fast DDL\.

 **Important**
 Currently, Aurora lab mode must be enabled to use fast DDL for Aurora MySQL\.
-We don't recommended using fast DDL for production DB clusters\.
+We don't recommend using fast DDL for production DB clusters\.
 For information about enabling Aurora lab mode, see [Amazon Aurora MySQL lab mode](AuroraMySQL.Updates.LabMode.md)\.

-## Fast DDL limitations<a name="AuroraMySQL.FastDDL.Limitations"></a>
+### Fast DDL limitations<a name="AuroraMySQL.FastDDL.Limitations"></a>

 Currently, fast DDL has the following limitations:
 + Fast DDL only supports adding nullable columns, without default values, to the end of an existing table\.